 - 4. The student must notify the School within three years of the end of U.S. military service of the intention to return.
 However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the military service has up until two years after recovering from the illness or injury to notify the School of the intent to return.

 - 5. The student cannot have received a dishonorable or bad conduct discharge or have been sentenced in a court-martial.

 A student who meets all of these conditions will be readmitted for the next term, unless the student requests a later date of readmission.
 Any student who fails to meet one of these requirements may still be readmitted under the general readmission policy but is not guaranteed readmission.

-In the case of a student who is not prepared to resume his or her studies with the same academic status at the same point where the student left off or who will not be able to complete the program of study, the School will undertake reasonable efforts to help the student become prepared.
+In the case of students who are not prepared to resume their studies with the same academic status at the same point where they left off or who will not be able to complete the program of study, the School will undertake reasonable efforts to help the student become prepared.
 If after reasonable efforts, the School determines that the student remains unprepared or will be unable to complete the program, or after the School determines that there are no reasonable efforts it can take, the School may deny the student readmission.

-A dossier service is available to all graduates of the School of Music through the Office of Student Affairs.
+A dossier and transcript service is available to all School of Music graduates.
 A $50 set-up fee is required to initiate the file.
-Individual dossiers and/or transcripts mailed from the Office of Student Affairs are $5 each.
+Individual dossiers and/0r transcripts are $5 each.
 The Office of Admissions handles dossiers, and the Office of the Registrar handles transcripts.

 - 1. All students are required to abide by the rules and regulations of the University and the School of Music and are required to attend lessons, class sessions, rehearsals, and appointments arranged for them.
 Those whose attendance or progress is unsatisfactory, or whose conduct is disruptive, will be reviewed by the deputy dean and may be required to withdraw.